syncfusion-content/javascript-docs/js/PivotGrid/Relational-Export.md

 {% endhighlight %}

-A service method should be added in the WCF/WebAPI for server side operations.
+A service method should be added to the WCF/WebAPI for server side operations.

-For WebAPI controller, the below method needs to be added.
+For WebAPI controller, the following method needs to be added:

 {% highlight c# %}